The Secret to Painting Realistic Eyes

 - This man has two different eye shapes because of the skin around the eyes.

-- Even though he seems to be looking directly at us, his left eye is turned toward the inner corner.
+- Even though he is looking directly at us, his left eye is turned toward the inner corner.

-- Both the bottom and the top of the iris are covered by his lids, making the iris appear not round.
+- Both the bottom and the top of the iris are covered by his lids.
+This makes the iris appear not round.

-- His highlights are round and white, and sit on the outer left side of each pupil, making the pupils seem to have a “C” shape.
+- His highlights are round and white, and sit on the outer left side of each pupil.
+This gives the pupils a “C” shape.

-- Because her head is turned, this woman’s right eye appears much smaller because her nose blocks the inner corner and that eye is further away from the viewer than the left eye.
+- Because her head is turned, this woman’s right eye appears much smaller.
+Her nose blocks the inner corner and that eye is further away from the viewer than the left eye.
 The shape of her right and left eye appear different from each other due to the angle of her head.

-- She is looking far to the left, so much of her irises are hidden.
+- She is looking far to the left.
+Much of her irises are hidden.

 - The upper lashes of her right eye are very visible because of the angle.
 They make a wispy upside down “C.” The lashes on her left eye are different.
 They are evenly spread out and clumped together in groups with lid showing in the areas between.